 It’s best to raise your goslings with a group of chicks.
 This will teach them to guard from day one.
 Otherwise they will only guard each other and not your flocks.

-You can rise one gosling per flock, or you can add a pair of goslings to a flock.
-It is not recommended you have more than a pair per flock, otherwise they will bond to each other, not the flock.
+You can raise one gosling per flock, or you can add a pair of goslings to a flock.
+It is not recommended to have more than a pair per flock, otherwise they will bond to each other and not the flock.
 Goslings and geese will see your chickens as their flock members, unless you have more than two geese in the group.

 Should you need to move a goose or a pair of geese to a new flock, you can simply just move them.
 They are not like chickens who need a transition time.
-However, it’s best to move them at night so that they wake up with the flock in the morning.
+However, it is best to move them at night so that they wake up with the new flock in the morning.